boudicca-events/boudicca.events/DEV.md

 We use Intellij Idea for which launch configs are found in the [.run](.run) folder.
 You should be able to use other IDEs since our build is a simple multiproject Gradle build.

+### First step

+After checkout please build the whole project with `gradlew build` to generate all openapi generated classes.

 ### Frontend only setup

 If you only want to develop the frontend ([publisher-html](publisher-html)) then you can use the `OnlineHtmlPublisher`